I never thought I’d jump on board the freezer meal prep train, but here we are!

 - Cook rice or noodles for serving and set aside.

 - Preheat a non-stick skillet.
 Add 1 tablespoon of oil and let it warm up for a minute.
 Then add the chicken from the marinade.
-Make sure to not overcrowd the chicken or get too much marinade in the pan (you may need to cook in batches).
+Make sure to not overcrowd the chicken or get too much marinade in the pan (you may need to cook it in batches).
 Cook the chicken for 10-12 minutes, rotating the pieces often.
-When they’re done cooking, set the chicken aside and return the pan to the stove.
+When they’re done, set the chicken aside and return the pan to the stove.

 - Add another tablespoon of oil to the skillet, then add the veggies with salt and pepper.
 Cook over medium-high heat for 6-7 minutes (11-12 if totally frozen), stirring occasionally.
 When the veggies are done, turn off the heat and add the chicken to the pan to toss everything together.